 Table of Content

-1. Four Types of Shopping Carts
+1. Four Types of eCommerce Shopping Carts

-to perform the same actions?
-In practice, it's more convenient to split the processes, such as safe product editing in the cart and completing an order at checkout.
-We explain the checkout meaning in online shopping in one of our articles as well as provide tips on organizing an effective checkout page.
-It’s a final stage when clients are confident in their desire to buy particular goods.
-In turn, the cart allows customers to review the order before deciding on a purchase.A shopping cart realization changes with time.
-Online retailers analyze their customers’ behavior and adapt carts accordingly.
-Below we’ll outline four possible ways to organize the shopping cart and explain which option is more suitable for your business type.
+and its meaning in online shopping in one of our articles, as well as provide tips on organizing an effective checkout experience.
+The checkout page is the final stage when customers are confident in their desire to buy particular goods.
+In turn, the cart page allows a user to review the order before deciding on a purchase.Shopping carts differ from one online store to another.
+They heavily depend on customers' behavior.
+Below, we'll outline four ways to organize the eCommerce shopping cart and explain which option suits your business type.

 1.1 No Shopping Cart

-Here we talk about two options:
+Here, we talk about two options:

 - if an average order contains just one product;